 A few years later, I upgraded my camera, looking for the best of both worlds in finding a camera that could produce high quality video as well as inphotos.
 So I bit the bullet and invested heavily into the Sony A7s (along with all the accessories, lenses, metabones adapter, movCam cage, etc).
 I really liked the camera and the features were a massive upgrade from my T2i (read my previous blog on “Less is More”).

-Freelance video projects were slowing down and all I was doing was doing my street photography before work.
-I told myself that spending $4,000 plus dollars to just take photos of strangers in public setting was not a smart move.
+Freelance video projects were slowing down and all I was working on was my street photography before I clocked into work.
+I told myself that spending $4,000 plus dollars to just take photos of strangers in public was not a smart financial move.

 My friend recommended that I look into an Olympus camera.
-They’re much cheaper, the lenses are much cheaper as well, their cameras are a lot lighter and compact, some of the cameras have a retro look (like the OMD-EM5ii, which I own).
-I sold all my Sony gear with the accessories to a friend, got in contact with a someone on craigslist who was selling their olympus camera and a 25mm 1.8 lens (equivalent to 50mm) for just one fourth of my camera budget and I’ve been shooting with the same set up (sold the 25mm, only shoot with 17mm lens) for the past 2 years, and I love it.
+They’re much more afforable, the lenses are much cheaper as well.
+Their cameras are a lot lighter and compact, some of the cameras have a retro look (like the OMD-EM5ii, which I own).
+I sold all my Sony gear with the accessories to a friend, got in contact with someone on craigslist who was selling their olympus camera and a 25mm 1.8 lens (equivalent to 50mm) for just one fourth of my camera budget and I’ve been shooting with the same set up (sold the 25mm, only shoot with 17mm lens) for the past 2 years, and I love it.

 First off, I don’t get paid by any camera company nor am I sponsored (maybe one day =]).
 I think any small compact camera makes it feel liberating when taking photos.
 Especially if its a point and shoot camera, no lenses to worry about.
 Less stress about focal length and don’t have to lug around different lenses and multiple camera bodies.
 The Olympus m5ii did just that for me, it allowed me to just focus on what’s important…and that is photographing what’s in front of you, catching the surreal, comical, interesting, strange moments without all the hassle of megapixels, lenses, and being Captain Obvious by letting everyone conspire that I’m part of the Hollywood paparazzi crew with my giant DSLR setup.